 Dogs that DIG!

 If your dog digs, they could be coming in direct contact with arsenic and lead in dirt.
 Dirt gets on their paws and fur, and they can track it into the house.
 The arsenic and lead can get into their bodies and ours.

-- Get rid of your dog’s excess energy by
+- Get rid of your dog’s excess energy by:

-- Taking your dog on a brisk walk multiple times daily
+- Taking your dog on a brisk walk multiple times daily.

-- Keep interesting toys around and alternate them regularly
+- Keep interesting toys around and alternate them regularly.

-- Fill unwanted holes with gravel, or cover with chicken wire
+- Fill unwanted holes with gravel, or cover with chicken wire.